 Rower versus treadmill versus elliptical for muscle tone

-It’s great that there has been hard work, determination, sacrifice and determination to get this weight off and lower body fat percentage through cardio alone but this often comes at a cost of muscle tone and strength.
-The older we get, the more valuable this muscle mass and strength is for us.
+It’s great that there has been hard work, determination, sacrifice, and determination to get this weight off and lower body fat percentage through cardio alone but this often comes at a cost of muscle tone and strength.
+The older we get, the more valuable muscle mass and strength are for us.

 Rower vs elliptical vs treadmill technique and form

 When deciding between a treadmill and a rowing machine, or any piece of equipment, you should think about the technique that you need to maintain when using them.

 When it comes to technique most people would probably say that the treadmill is easy as there is minimal need to work on exercise technique.
 This is very wrong.